Latin America & the Caribbean

 IFC in Latin America and the Caribbean

 - IFC is a leading global financier of solar and wind energy.
-(Photo: John McNally / IFC)
+(Photo: Dominic Chavez)

 - We helped the Honduran government implement transparent and non-discriminatory rules for registering new pesticides and fertilizers.
 (Photo: Del Campo)

-IFC has invested over $65 billion in Latin America and the Caribbean since its first project in Brazil, in 1956.
-This includes more than $20 billion mobilized from other investors.
+IFC has invested $88 billion in long-term finance and trade finance in Latin America and the Caribbean since our first project in Brazil, in 1957.
+This includes funds mobilized from partners.
 Today, IFC has offices in 16 countries across Latin America and the Caribbean which manage our operations in the region.

-In the fiscal year that ended in June 2015, our long-term investments in the region totaled more than $5 billion, including about $2.7 billion mobilized from other investors.
+In the fiscal year that ended in June 2017, we committed $5.3 billion in long-term financing in Latin America and the Caribbean, including $2.6 billion mobilized by partnering institutions.
 By supporting the private sector, we helped countries in the region achieve inclusive growth, deepen regional economic integration, and address the challenges of climate change and natural-resource management.

-The impact of IFC clients in the region (in 2014):
+The impact of IFC clients in the region in 2016:

 A company or entrepreneur seeking to establish a new venture or expand an existing enterprise can approach IFC directly.